cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis-part-2.markdown

 ---

 [Next](pyspark-openpayments-analysis-part-3.html), we do some basic structural analysis of the data with Spark SQL.
+This is part of a broader [series](pyspark-openpayments-analysis.html) of posts about Data Science and Hadoop.